hamelsmu/oauth-render-quarto/README.md

 The [Dockerfile](./Dockerfile) copies the files for the static site, located in [_site/](./_site/), as well as the email whitelist [email_list.txt](./email_list.txt).

 The commands for this Dockerfile are explained [in this tutorial](https://github.com/hamelsmu/oauth-tutorial/tree/main/local).
 One key difference is that we are [passing environment variables instead of flags](https://oauth2-proxy.github.io/oauth2-proxy/docs/configuration/overview#environment-variables) for certain options.
+These environment variables are set in `render.yaml`, as discussed above.

 ```Dockerfile
 FROM quay.io/oauth2-proxy/oauth2-proxy